Introduction

 Personal hygiene

-In addition to company hygiene, the personal hygiene of the staff within the company is also important.
-Micro-organisms can be found everywhere on and in the human body.
+In addition to company hygiene, the personal hygiene of the staff within the company is also important. can be found everywhere on and in the human body.
 They can be found on the skin, in the faeces and on clothing.
 Through transmission (via hands, coughing, etc.) these organisms can end up in or on food and drink.
 Because micro-organisms are on the body and clothing, personal hygiene is not limited to washing hands, but covers the entire body.

-Persons who are carriers or excretors of micro-organisms that can give rise to infectious diseases, suffer from an infectious skin or have ulcerated wounds, may not come into direct contact with food or drink.
-For this reason, a visitor should always ask whether the visitor is suffering from or has suffered from infectious diseases, infections, diarrhoea, typhoid fever, paratyphoid and tuberculosis.
-Visitors who suffer or have suffered from this are not allowed to enter the production due to the possibility of contamination of the product and the process.
+Persons who are carriers or excretors of micro-organisms that can give rise to infectious diseases, suffer from an infectious skin disease or have ulcerated wounds, may not come into direct contact with food or drink.
+For this reason, a visitor registration should always ask whether the visitor is suffering from or has suffered from infectious diseases, infections, diarrhoea, typhoid fever, paratyphoid and tuberculosis. who suffer or have suffered from this are not allowed to enter the production due to the possibility of contamination of the product and the process.
 Persons with injuries may only work with foodstuffs if the wound is well protected with a water-impermeable covering.

 It is of the utmost importance to ensure that there is a good separation between personnel who come into contact with the end product and personnel who work with the raw materials and the first operations of the product.
-In this way, the risk of contamination of end products is reduced.
+In this way, the of contamination of end products is reduced.
 Washing hands is mandatory before starting work, after visiting the toilet and further after contact with contaminated products.

 In addition to the information given above, the following rules are important.